Bloom Energy Charts a Future in Hydrogen Fuel Cells, Electrolysis and Carbon Capture

-Bloom Energy reported record fourth quarter and annual revenues on Wednesday and upped its target to reach profitability to 2021, a year ahead of schedule.
+Bloom Energy reported record fourth-quarter and annual revenue on Wednesday and upped its target to reach profitability to 2021, a year ahead of schedule.
 A fourth-quarter sales surge brought annual fuel cell deliveries to 132.6 megawatts, while an effort to reduce costs improved its margins and strengthened its balance sheet, capping off what CEO K.R.
 Sridhar described as its “best year yet.”

-But Sridhar placed even higher expectations on a longer-range plan to adapt Bloom’s solid oxide fuel cell technology, originally designed to run on natural gas and emit carbon dioxide, to generate electricity from hydrogen, make ‘green’ hydrogen via electrolysis, or capture the carbon from ‘blue’ hydrogen made from natural gas.
+But Sridhar placed even higher expectations on a longer-range plan to adapt Bloom’s solid-oxide fuel cell technology, originally designed to run on natural gas and emit carbon dioxide, to generate electricity from hydrogen, make "green" hydrogen via electrolysis or capture the carbon from "blue" hydrogen made from natural gas.

-This combination of carbon-free resources are aimed at giving Bloom a stake in the booming future market for hydrogen as a carbon-free fuel, as being promoted by gigawatt-scale production targets being set by European and Asian governments, and multi-billion dollar investments being planned by clean energy, chemicals and oil and gas companies around the world.
+This combination of carbon-free resources is aimed at giving Bloom a stake in the booming future market for hydrogen as a carbon-free fuel, as being promoted by gigawatt-scale production targets being set by European and Asian governments, and multibillion-dollar investments being planned by clean energy, chemicals and oil and gas companies around the world.

 Bloom announced its first fuel cells that can run on hydrogen in June 2019.
 Last summer it expanded its scope to making electrolyzers — essentially reversing a typical fuel cell’s conversion of hydrogen into electricity and water.

-Bloom’s foray into hydrogen was anchored by a partnership with SK Engineering and Construction (SK E&C), an affiliate of South Korean industrial giant SK Group.
+Bloom’s foray into hydrogen was anchored by a partnership with SK Engineering and Construction, an affiliate of South Korean industrial giant SK Group.
 In November the partners announced a contract win involving 1.8 megawatts of hydrogen-powered fuel cells through late 2021 to 2022, and Bloom’s analyst day presentation in December set a 2022 delivery date for its electrolyzers.

 Multiple fuel cell competitors are also targeting the green hydrogen opportunity, including some with long-standing product lines built to use and produce hydrogen, such as Plug Power, Ballard Power Systems, PowerCell Sweden and Hydrogenics.

-From hydrogen fuel cells and electrolyzers, to biogas and carbon capture
+From hydrogen fuel cells and electrolyzers to biogas and carbon capture

-But Sridhar insisted during Wednesday’s earnings conference call that Bloom was well-positioned to capture a share of the “multi-trillion dollar” hydrogen opportunity, by offering modular combinations of its technologies to serve backup and always-on power for commercial and industrial sites, as well as zero-carbon transport.
+But Sridhar insisted during Wednesday’s earnings conference call that Bloom is well positioned to capture a share of the “multitrillion-dollar” hydrogen opportunity by offering modular combinations of its technologies to serve backup and always-on power for commercial and industrial sites, as well as zero-carbon transport.

-The San Jose, Calif-based company signed a joint development agreement with Samsung Heavy Industries last year aimed at designing and developing fuel cell-powered ships.
+The San Jose, Calif.-based company signed a joint development agreement with Samsung Heavy Industries last year aimed at designing and developing fuel-cell-powered ships.
 Sridhar also promoted the value of Bloom’s fuel cells to bolster power grids struggling to accommodate the scale of electricity needed to charge an electric vehicle fleet that’s expected to grow tenfold over the coming decade — a market opportunity made stronger by the Biden administration’s commitment to decarbonizing the country’s power grid and transportation sector.

 Sridhar also highlighted Bloom’s next steps in its technology roadmap for 2021.
 Those include plans to commercially deploy fuel cells capable of running on biogas from landfills, food processing plants and other sources, which requires additional processing but yields a carbon-neutral electricity source.

-Bloom also intends to complete work on technology capable of capturing and extracting carbon from the emissions of its natural gas-powered fuel cells.
+Bloom also intends to complete work on technology capable of capturing and extracting carbon from the emissions of its natural-gas-powered fuel cells.
 The company is “working very hard to demonstrate” the ability to combine “blue hydrogen” production, or turning methane into hydrogen and capturing the carbon emissions, with electricity production, he said.

-That offers customers a set of modules to meet a variety of end needs, he said.
+That offers customers a set of modules to meet a variety of end needs, Sridhar said.
 “We can separate out hydrogen and carbon dioxide.
-We can either send the hydrogen back into the fuel cell to generate electricity, or supply the hydrogen to hard to decarbonize industries.”
+We can either send the hydrogen back into the fuel cell to generate electricity or supply the hydrogen to hard to decarbonize industries.”

-Bloom, a Silicon Valley startup that reached ‘unicorn’ status with $1.5 billion in investment before its 2018 IPO, saw its share price tumble in 2019 amid problematic financial statements from executives including Sridhar, headwinds in key markets such as California and New York, and uncertainty around its long-term profitability prospects.
+Bloom, a Silicon Valley startup that reached "unicorn" status with $1.5 billion in investment before its 2018 IPO, saw its share price tumble in 2019 amid problematic financial statements from executives including Sridhar, headwinds in key markets such as California and New York, and uncertainty around its long-term profitability prospects.

 But the company’s shares have steadily risen to exceed its post-IPO highs since its move into hydrogen.
-Bloom reported fourth-quarter revenues of $249.4 million, up 16.8 percent from the same quarter last year, which helped drive 2020 revenues to $794.2 million, up 1.1 percent from 2019.
+Bloom reported fourth-quarter revenue of $249.4 million, up 16.8 percent from the same quarter last year, which helped drive 2020 revenue to $794.2 million, up 1.1 percent from 2019.

 Shares of the company were trading at $41.41 at the close of trading Wednesday, down from an all-time high of $44.95 on Monday but up from the $30 range in trading at the end of 2020.